 Embryo survival was highest for both populations at the medium light treatment, but lowest at the low light treatment for Lake Ontario and at the high light treatment for Lake Superior (Figure 3).
 Light and population main effects were significant, and all pairwise light treatment comparisons were significant (maximum P < 0.005).
 Embryo survival was higher for Lake Ontario at the high (98.4%) and medium (99.6%) light treatments than Lake Superior (85.3 and 89.3%, respectively) but not different between populations (0.9%) at the low light treatment (Figure 3).

-Incubation Period (days post-fertilization)
+Incubation Period (day since fertilization)

-The number of days post-fertilization to hatching was highest for Lake Ontario at the low light treatment (115.47 days) and for Lake Superior at the high light treatment (101.22 days; Figure 3).
+The number of days between fertilization and hatching was highest for Lake Ontario at the low light treatment (115.47 days) and for Lake Superior at the high light treatment (101.22 days; Figure 3).
 Incubation period (DPF) was higher for Lake Ontario than Lake Superior across all light treatments (mean (SD) = 13.9 (0.8) days).
 Lake Ontario cisco had a decrease in DPF from the low light to the high light treatments (-0.7%), while Lake Superior had an increase from the low light to the high light treatments (1.9%; Figure 3).

 Incubation Period (accumulated degree-days)